How We Work

 A Typical Day at Makom Community

 We fit Jewish education into the busy lives of urban families.
 We pick children up Monday through Friday from area elementary schools, on a flexible schedule.
-They walk or take group travel on SEPTA back to Makom Community at 24th and Washington Ave, for a healthy snack and a whole afternoon of Jewish learning, until parent pickup by 6:00pm.
+They walk or travel on SEPTA back to Makom Community at 24th and Washington Avenue for a snack and Jewish education until parent pickup by 6:00pm.
 While they are with us, children also have time with friends and mentors and can begin homework or have some much needed downtime with their favorite book.

 Our Innovative Pedagogy- Jewish Placemaking